Differentially Private Algorithms for Graphs Under Continual Observation: Mechanisms Based on Continuous Global Sensitivity

 The difference sequence approach can be employed to privately estimate the weight of a minimum spanning tree in partially dynamic graph sequences.
 If the edge weight is bounded by $W$, then the continuous global sensitivity of the difference sequence is $O(W)$ and $O(DW)$ under edge-adjacency and node-adjacency, respectively. \opt{full}{In \cref{thm:mst-gs-edge,thm:mst-gs-node} we prove these bounds and use \cref{cor:graph-bin-mech} to derive edge- and node-differentially private algorithms.} \opt{conf}{Using \cref{cor:graph-bin-mech} we obtain the algorithms outlined in \cref{thm:mst-gs-edge,thm:mst-gs-node}.}

-\begin{restatable}{theorem}{mstedgegslemma} There exists an $\eps$-edge-differentially private algorithm that outputs the weight of a minimum spanning tree on an incremental graph sequence $\graphseq$ with edge-weights from the set $\{1,\dots,W\}$.
+\begin{restatable}{theorem}{mstedgegslemma} Let $\graphseq$ be an incremental graph sequence such that each edge weight belongs to the set $\{1, \dots, W\}$, where $W$ is a publicly known parameter.
+There exists an $\eps$-edge-differentially private algorithm that outputs the weight of a minimum spanning tree on $\graphseq$.
 At every time step, the algorithm has error $O(W\eps^{-1}\cdot \log^{3/2} T \cdot \log \delta^{-1})$ with probability at least $1-\delta$, where $T$ is the length of the graph sequence. \end{restatable} { \begin{proof} We will show that the difference sequence for the weight of a minimum spanning tree has global edge-sensitivity $2W-2$ in the incremental setting.
 The claim then follows by \cref{cor:graph-bin-mech}.

 Let $\graphseq = (G_1,\dots,G_T)$, $\graphseq' = (G_1',\dots,G_T')$ be two adjacent graph sequences with initial graphs $G_0$ and $G_0'$.
 We are considering edge-differential privacy and thus edge-adjacency (\cref{def:edge-adjacency}).
 This means that $\graphseq$ and $\graphseq'$ differ in the insertion of an edge $e^*$.
 Without loss of generality, we assume that $e^*$ is inserted into $\graphseq$.
 For estimating $\GS(\Delta \wmst)$ we can further assume that $e^*$ is inserted into $G_0$ to obtain $G_1$, since $\Delta \wmst_\graphseq(t) = \Delta\wmst_{\graphseq'}(t)$ for all times $t$ before the insertion of $e^*$.
 For all $t = 0,\dots,T$ the edge set of $G_t$ is a superset of the edge set of $G_t'$.
 This implies $\wmst(G_t) \leq \wmst(G_t')$ for all $t$.